 The good news is that while visible light like HEV might increase your wrinkles, it does not cause cancer.
 In fact, most dermatologists are far more concerned about your sun exposure than your screen exposure.
 While your Instagram addiction might slightly increase photoaging in your skin, it is far less of a threat to your complexion than a day spent without sunscreen at the beach.

 The good news is that chemists are beginning to research what combination of ingredients works the best to counteract the effects of HEV light.
-If, like most of us, you spend the majority of your time sitting in front of a computer or glued to your iPhone, your best options for protection are daily sunscreen and antioxidant-rich serums like my PSC Peptide Serum.
+If, like most of us, you spend the majority of your time sitting in front of a computer or glued to your iPhone, your best options for protection are daily sunscreen and antioxidant-rich serums.
 You can also prevent dark spots from forming by using brightening peels infused with gentle acids like my TCA Multi-Acid Face Peel.